turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 * Employer-Focused: Does the letter focus on what the candidate can do for the employer, not the other way around?
 * Formatting: Is the letter appropriately formatted as a business letter?

-### Feedback provided should be kind, and actionable.
-(10 min)
+### Feedback From Partner(s) (10 min)
 * What tip, strategy or resource can you suggest to be implemented into practice?
+When providing feedback, make sure it's kind and actionable.
-* Take the advice that Works for You
+* Take the advice that works for you
 * After receiving your review, analyze the feedback and work on the changes that will give your letter the most added impact.

 The overall goal of the cover letter is for you to decribe yourself as the right candidate for what they're looking for.